Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 Subversion is an Open Source version control system that manages your files and directories history over time.
-The Subversion effort started in early 2000 under the leadership of Karl Fogel, a recognized guru of CVS and author of the so-called 'CVS Black Book'(see ?).
+The Subversion effort started in early 2000 under the leadership of Karl Fogel, a recognized guru of CVS and author of the so-called 'CVS Black Book'(see `Subversion References`_).
 Like millions of developers in the world, Karl had used CVS for years and acknowledged the fact that, in spite of its merits, it had a number of shortfalls that would be nice to fix.